 - Signing up for an account and publishing blogs is free, and once you have 50 subscribers, you can set your own monthly subscription fee.

-- You can publish blogs for subscribers only or have them free for anyone to read.
+- You can publish blogs for subscribers only or make them free for anyone to read.

 One of my favorite things about Substack is that it easily makes free blogs shareable on social media.
 (Source: Subtack)

 The home feed isn’t great.
-It’s like a mix of Reddit and X that doesn’t give me blogs I want to read or newsletters I might want to subscribe to, but rather a feed of posts from other Substack publishers that aren’t always relevant to my interests.
+It’s like a mix of Reddit and X that doesn’t give me blogs I want to read or newsletters I might want to subscribe to.
+Instead, it’s a feed of posts from other Substack publishers that aren’t always relevant to my interests.

 There’s a sense that it tries to combine the functions of a social media platform and a publishing platform, but not always successfully.